FAQ: What is diphtheria and how dangerous is it?

 Q: How dangerous is it?

 Diphtheria can lead to death in five to 10 per cent of cases, with a higher fatality rate in young children.
-However, the bacteria is preventable through vaccines.
+However, diphtheria is preventable through vaccines.

 In Singapore, vaccination against diphtheria - as with measles - is compulsory by law for children, as part of the National Childhood Immunisation Programme since 1962.